7 Best Dog-Friendly Weekend Getaways from Brisbane

 Exploring the vineyards of the Granite Belt Wine Region

-Location: Stanthorpe is 2.75 hours southwest of Brisbane
+Location: Stanthorpe is 2.75hr southwest of Brisbane

 Highlights: Wineries

-Stanthorpe is home to the only wine producing region in Queensland, the Granite Belt Wine Region.
+Stanthorpe is home to the only official wine producing region in Queensland, the Granite Belt Wine Region.
 Conveniently, it’s also close enough to Brisbane for a weekend getaway with your dog.

-There’s plenty of cellar doors around Stanthorpe that welcome dogs to join you, with an intriguing mix of grape varieties up for tasting.
+There’s plenty of cellar doors around Stanthorpe that welcome dogs to join you, with an intriguing mix of grape varietals up for tasting.
 Don’t also miss the local beer, cheese, apples and pies.
 Perhaps take a break from the tastings by walking up Donnelly’s Castle or along Quart Pot Creek.

 There’s a wide variety of pet-friendly accommodation options around Stanthorpe from luxury cottages to rustic campsites.
 During the winter months an open fire is a must, with the temperature often getting down to zero!